pmacg/pmacg/README.md

 - 👋 Hi, I’m Peter Macgregor, a PhD candidate in computer science at the University of Edinburgh.
-- 👀 My research interests are in graph clustering, particularly in bringing together theory and practice.
+- 👀 My research interests are in unsupervised learning, graph clustering, and algorithmic spectral graph theory.
 - 📫 If you'd like help with any of my repositories, or you'd just like to connect, then you can reach me at [peter.macgregor@ed.ac.uk](mailto:peter.macgregor@ed.ac.uk).

 <!---